Interference measurements of non-Abelian e/4 & Abelian e/2 quasiparticle braiding: Abstract

 \section{Abstract}

 The quantum Hall states at filling factors $\nu=5/2$ and $7/2$ are expected to have Abelian charge $e/2$ quasiparticles and non-Abelian charge $e/4$ quasiparticles.
-For the first time we report experimental evidence for the non-Abelian nature of excitations at $\nu=7/2$ and examine the fermion parity, a topological quantum number of an even number of non-Abelian quasiparticles, by measuring resistance oscillations as a function of magnetic field in Fabry--P\'{e}rot interferometers using new high purity heterostructures.
-The phase of observed $e/4$ oscillations is reproducible and stable over long times (hours) near $\nu=5/2$ and $7/2$, indicating stability of the fermion parity.
-When phase fluctuations are observed, they are predominantly $\pi$ phase flips, consistent with fermion parity change.
+The non-Abelian statistics of the latter has been predicted to display a striking interferometric signature, the even-odd effect.
+By measuring resistance oscillations as a function of magnetic field in Fabry–P\'{e}rot interferometers using new high purity heterostructures, we for the first time report experimental evidence for the non-Abelian nature of excitations at $\nu=7/2$.
+At both $\nu=5/2$ and $7/2$ we also examine, for the first time, the fermion parity, a topological quantum number of an even number of non-Abelian quasiparticles.
+The phase of observed $e/4$ oscillations is reproducible and stable over long times (hours) near both filling factors, indicating stability of the fermion parity.
+At both fractions, when phase fluctuations are observed, they are predominantly $\pi$ phase flips, consistent with either fermion parity change or change in the number of the enclosed $e/4$ quasiparticles.
 We also examine lower-frequency oscillations attributable to Abelian interference processes in both states.
 Taken together, these results constitute new evidence for the non-Abelian nature of $e/4$ quasiparticles; the observed life-time of their combined fermion parity further strengthens the case for their utility for topological quantum computation.

-\subsubsection{Introduction}
+\section{Introduction}